pcrumley/IseultServer/README.md

 # IseultServer
-A zeroMQ messaging server for sending your simulation data.
+A Tornado baseds server for sending your simulation data.

-I am working on making a RESTful api to access simulation data over the internet.
-Initial plans were to send the data via an XHTML request, but it is difficult to send it from a locally hosted server to a real webpage.
-I am switching the webpage to an electron-app and have moved IseultServer from Flask to zeroMQ.
-You should be able to find the flask server here on an ealier commit.
-I am not planning on maintaining the Flask part of the app.

-Design plan is like this:

-IseultServer  <-- JSON/ZeroMQ --> electron node.js <-- electron.IPC --> electron renderer.

-You must locally host the python kernel on at each place where you have simulation data you would like to access.
+You must locally host a python server on at each place where you have simulation data you would like to access.
 The server should be only locally hosted with port-forwarding to access from your computer.
 To start the server, clone the git directory to a folder in a location where you have read access to simulation data.